 Level 4 Requirements

-If you are level 4 and you have not yet reached 200 hours of clinic, each year at renewal time you need to submit proof of a minimum of 40 hours of supervision and/or mentoring in order to maintain your current membership level.
+If you are level 4 and you have not yet reached 95 hours of clinic (20 supervised clinic hours and 75 mentored clinic hour), each year at renewal time you need to submit proof of a minimum of 20 hours of mentoring in order to maintain your current membership level.

 Not yet eligible for registration